-Or you can print a blank calendar from your own Teamup calendar.
-Here’s how:
+As an alternative to the templates above, you can create a blank calendar from your own Teamup calendar:

-- Go to the calendar view you want to print (weekly, monthly).
+- Go to the calendar view you want.
+For example, to print a blank monthly calendar, choose the Month view.

 - Toggle off all calendars so no events show up on your calendar view.